Dr Cat Pausé Travel Bursary

 One of Cat’s passions was elevating the voices and work of fat activists around the world, in particular, providing a platform for those working outside North America and Western Europe and beyond the English-speaking mainstream.
 She had plans to take a sabbatical in South America, and we were discussing taking the WSC to Argentina to coincide with this.
 Cat was also the reason that we planned to take the WSC to NZ, to coincide with her 4-yearly Fat Studies Conference.
 Of course, WSC 2020 in Auckland didn’t happen because of COVID, and many many people were looking forward to our second shot at this in 2024.
 I am devastated that we never made this happen in her lifetime, but am hopeful that we will take the WSC to Australasia in the next few years.
 I am in no doubt that it is partially through Cat’s efforts that we have seen a rise in submissions and delegates from South America to the WSC in the last few years.

 In honour of her life and work, the WSC is introducing an annual Dr Cat Pausé Travel Bursary of £500 (or equivalent) open to students from the Global South to enable them to attend the WSC.
-Details of the award are still to be worked out, but we will make an announcement on our website and update this page when these are finalised.
+Applications should be made through the standard Bursary Fund application form.

 Several people have indicated their desire to contribute to this bursary.
 If you are financially able to provide an annual bursary, please do contact me.
 If you would like to make a one-off donation of any amount in Cat’s name, can I ask that you make a contribution to our general Bursary Fund.
-Since its inception in 2016, this crowdfunded bursary has allowed us to waive registration fees for 36 people (plus two travel awards) from 10 countries and make the conference more accessible.
-Due to intensive and ongoing fundraising efforts from the local hosts this year, it is hoped that the price of the 2022 WSC will be negligible (which is why we haven’t posted registration details yet); in which case, all bursary funds raised through our Go Fund Me page will be distributed as travel awards to those who need them.
+Since its inception in 2016, this crowdfunded bursary has allowed us to waive registration fees for over 40 people (and provide five travel awards) from 12 countries and make the conference more accessible.

 Dr Pausé’s loss to the fat studies and fat activism community can barely be captured in words.
 There is a hole where Cat used to be.
 But her influence extends way beyond those of us whose lives she touched personally, with the ripples extending to fat people around the world who will never know her name.
 While we have not even begun to mourn this incredible loss, I also want to use Cat’s own words.
 Let’s celebrate!
 The world is a better place for having had Cat in it.